vietmap-company/vietmap-gl-react-native/README.md

 [Getting Started (start here)](/docs/GettingStarted.md)

-We've created a demo project for Vietmap React-Native GL library, which contains sample code for the main functions of the library [here](https://github.com/vietmap-company/vietmap-react-native-demo).
+We've created a demo project for `Vietmap React-Native GL library`, which contains sample code for the main functions of the library [here](https://github.com/vietmap-company/vietmap-react-native-demo).

+If you're using the `Expo project`, follow the guide from [this project](https://github.com/vietmap-company/react-native-expo-demo).
 ### Components

 - [MapView](/docs/MapView.md)